 “eNPS has become part of the language at Capgemini.
 When you see an engagement score in its raw sense, it seems positive.
 But eNPS allows us to look behind the high score to see the detail in it.
 I might be comfortable knowing 75% of our population feels supported, but what about the one in four who don’t?”Anouska Ramsay, Former Vice President of Group Talent, Capgemini

 Peakon gives you two ways to view your engagement scores on the dashboard: your average score on a 0-10 scale, or using the NPS scale, which ranges from -100 to 100.
 Both of these methods have their own distinct advantages.

 The first way of looking at your engagement is using the average score.
 It is an intuitive, simple-to-understand scale that gives you a steady and consistent measure of your teams’ engagement.
-For a quick overview, this average is perfect.
+This average is ideal for getting a quick overview.